Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Internal perspectives in the classical -body problem

 Using the constraint solutions for the redundant momenta (see Appendix \ref{appSolv}), we can now express our Hamiltonian (\ref{H3D}) in terms of the surviving degrees of freedom on $\cp_{BC|A}$:

 \be H_{BC|A} = (p_B^z)^2 + (p_C^z)^2 + (p_C^x)^2 + p_B^z \,p_C^z + \f{1}{(q_B^z)^2} (R_C^y)^2 - \f{p_C^x}{q_B^z} R_C^y + V(q_B^z,q_C^z,q_C^x)\,. \ee This is the Hamiltonian for the dynamics of particles $B$ and $C$, as seen by $A$.
 The term $p_B^z \,p_C^z$ and the lack of $1/2$ factors in front of the squared momenta correctly take into account the {\it relative} forces originating in the potential in (\ref{H3D}) (e.g., an interaction between $A$ and $C$ will also affect the position of $B$ relative to $A$ even if $B$ and $C$ do not interact, see \cite{vanrietvelde2018change} for further details).
 The term $\f{1}{(q_B^z)^2} (R_C^y)^2- \f{p_C^x}{q_B^z} R_C^y$ constitutes an {\it effective potential} that generally becomes infinitely repulsive on approach of particle $A$ (where our condition (\ref{constraintDiscrete1}) no longer holds) because $B$ is used to relationally define the non-negative $z$-direction from $A$'s perspective.
+This singularity in the effective potential can be viewed in some analogy to the coordinate singularity in the Schwarzschild spacetime: it is not a physical singularity, but merely signifies that the chosen phase space coordinates become invalid, here due to the global gauge-fixing issues elaborated on above.
+Indeed, the physical Hamiltonian $H_{\rm tot}$ does not feature any such singular behaviour that is independent of the actual potential $V$.